 - Personal/Professional references are required.

-- Submission of a formal application as provided by the school.
-Arrangements for high school or college transcripts will be made prior to enrollment.
+- Submission of a formal application as provided by the School.
+Arrangements for high school or college transcripts will be made before enrollment.

-- A health form, supplied by the school, is to be completed by applicant’s personal physician and submitted to the school nurse prior to start date.
+- A health form supplied by the School must be completed by the applicant’s physician and submitted to the school nurse before the start date.

-Application forms may be obtained through the Admissions Office at Carnegie Institute.
-Prospective students are advised to file applications several months in advance of the selected quarterly starting date since the number of new students admitted to each class is limited.
+Application forms may be obtained through the Admissions Office at the Carnegie Institute.
+Prospective students are advised to file applications several months before the selected quarterly starting date since the number of new students admitted to each class is limited.

-Carnegie Institute has established regulations in order to maintain an environment that encourages professional demeanor.
-Students are expected to conduct themselves at all times in a manner which will reflect favorably on the school and the allied health professions that they have chosen to follow.
-Respect and consideration for school personnel, property, and the property and rights of other individuals is expected.
-Permanent dismissal from school will result from unsatisfactory conduct, non-compliance with Carnegie Institute’s Drug and Alcohol Prevention Program, and our smoke-free environment policy as outlined in the Student Handbook.
+Carnegie Institute has established regulations to maintain an environment that encourages a professional demeanor.
+Students are expected to conduct themselves at all times, which will reflect favorably on the School and the allied health professions they have chosen to follow.
+Respect and consideration for school personnel, property, and the property and rights of other individuals are expected.
+Permanent dismissal from School will result from unsatisfactory conduct, non-compliance with Carnegie Institute’s Drug and Alcohol Prevention Program, and our smoke-free environment policy as outlined in the Student Handbook.
 In addition, any willful destruction of school property will result in immediate expulsion.

 Careers in allied health require a keen sense of self-discipline and an awareness of professional conduct.
-The high standards of professionalism expected of health care personnel can best be achieved through daily application of professional principles.
+The high standards of professionalism expected of healthcare personnel can best be achieved through the daily application of professional principles.

-All equipment, classrooms and laboratories must be left in proper condition after use.
-Students, individually or collectively, may be held financially responsible for damage to school property caused by abuse or negligence on their part.
+All equipment, classrooms, and laboratories must be left properly after use.
+Students, individually or collectively, may be held financially responsible for damage to school property caused by abuse or negligence.

-The school assumes no responsibility for loss of student property resulting from theft or neglect.
-In keeping with the no smoking policy adopted by health care employers, medical facilities, professional institutions and buildings, smoking is not permitted in the halls, entrances, classrooms, labs, lounge, or lavatories.
-Students are required to restrict the consumption of food and beverages to the student lounge provided for this purpose.
+The School assumes no responsibility for the loss of student property from theft or neglect.
+Maintaining the no-smoking policy adopted by healthcare employers, medical facilities, professional institutions, and buildings, smoking is prohibited in the halls, entrances, classrooms, labs, lounges, or lavatories.
+Students must restrict the consumption of food and beverages in the student lounge provided.

 Student Dress Code

 The general appearance of all students in training for allied health careers should reflect good health, overall neatness, weight control, good posture, and hygiene.
 Hair must be clean and styled for uniform wear.
-All Carnegie students, male and female, while in training are required to wear freshly laundered, white or navy blue clinical uniforms and white clinical shoes.
+All male and female Carnegie students must wear freshly laundered or navy blue clinical uniforms and white clinical shoes while training.
 If a sweater or jacket is worn in the school building, it should be navy or white and free of ornamentation.
 Uniforms are available for student purchase at any retail uniform or department store.
-Minimum prices for uniforms usually begin at $25.00 and clinical shoes at $30.00.
+Minimum prices for uniforms usually begin at $25.00, and clinical shoes at $30.00.

-Subject matter is presented on a regularly assigned basis.
+The subject is presented on a regularly assigned basis.
 Students are expected to attend all scheduled classes and to be punctual.
-Laboratory sessions, both clinical and administrative, are carefully scheduled to provide the student with the required hours of teacher supervision while the student is developing skill competencies.
+Laboratory sessions, both clinical and administrative, are carefully designed to provide the student with the required hours of teacher supervision while the student is developing skill competencies.

-Absences, other than for serious illness or extenuating circumstances, are discouraged.
+Absences other than for severe illness or extenuating circumstances are discouraged.
 The School’s Attendance Policy is as follows:

-- Attendance Alert Report: If absences exceed 10% of the total hours in the quarter, student will be placed on Attendance Alert.
+- Attendance Alert Report: If absences exceed 10% of the total hours in the quarter, students will be placed on Attendance Alert.

-- If absences exceed 25% of the total hours in the quarter, student will adhere to the recommendations of the Attendance Review Board.
-Under its direction, student may be required to make-up one hour of class time for each hour absent beyond 25%, repeat the quarter, or be dismissed.
+- If absences exceed 25% of the total hours in the quarter, the student will adhere to the recommendations of the Attendance Review Board.
+Under its direction, students may be required to make up one hour of class time for each hour absent beyond 25%, repeat the quarter, or be dismissed.

-- Student with excessive absenteeism will be required to complete one additional hour of externship for each hour of class time missed.
-Refer to page 8a of Student Handbook.
+- A student with excessive absenteeism will be required to complete one additional hour of externship for each hour of class time missed.
+Refer to page 8a of the Student Handbook.

-Failure to comply with school attendance regulations is considered cause for dismissal, suspension, or an extended externship period after completion of the final quarter of training.
-The school requires a satisfactory evaluation of the student’s externship performance from the externship site supervisor before a student is considered eligible for a diploma.
+Failure to comply with school attendance regulations is considered to cause dismissal, suspension, or an extended externship period after completion of the final quarter of training.
+The School requires a satisfactory evaluation of the student’s externship performance from the externship site supervisor before a student is considered eligible for a diploma.

 Suspension and Dismissal Policy

-A student who is late three times within any one month may be charged with one day of absence.
-A student may be required to drop a subject if the amount of absenteeism exceeds 25% of the total time allotted to that subject.
-Reinstatement of student will be at the discretion of the Director of Education after arrangements have been made between the student and instructor concerning make-up assignments and class hours missed.
-The school reserves the right to dismiss or suspend any student whose conduct or activities reflect unfavorably upon the school or the allied health professions.
+A student who is late thrice within one month may be charged with one day of absence.
+A student may be required to drop the subject if the amount of absenteeism exceeds 25% of the total time allotted to that subject.
+Reinstatement of the student will be at the discretion of the Director of Education after arrangements have been made between the student and instructor concerning make-up assignments and class hours missed.
+The School reserves the right to dismiss or suspend any student whose conduct or activities reflect unfavorably upon the School or the allied health professions.